 - Sequoyah & The Cherokee Language

 - The Trail of Tears in Georgia & North Carolina

 - Cherokee Culture & Cherokee Traditions Today

 - Cherokee Landmarks in the Blue Ridge Region

 General Facts About Cherokee Culture

 1. The Cherokee people are an Iroquian-speaking people who refer to themselves as Aniyvwiya (“the Real People”).
-Most Iroquoian-speaking people originally lived near the Great Lakes, leading historians to believe that the Cherokee migrated south from that region.
+Most Iroquoian-speaking people lived near the Great Lakes, leading historians to believe the Cherokee migrated south from that region.
 They eventually settled in the mountains of North Georgia, eastern Tennessee, and Western North Carolina.

 4. Cherokee men and women had distinct roles.
 Men were in charge of hunting, fighting, and making political decisions, while women were in charge of farming, property, taking care of the family, and making social decisions for the clan.

 While only men could become war chiefs, women were the landowners in Cherokee culture.
 Since they were traditionally a matrilineal kinship society, all property and social status descended through the women’s line.

 5. Cherokee men originally wore breechcloths and leggings made from deer hide, and would shave their heads, leaving just a long scalp-lock.
-Cherokee women kept their hair long and wore deerskin skirts and dresses, along with moccasins on their feet.
+Cherokee women kept their hair long and wore deerskin skirts and dresses, with moccasins on their feet.
 When cloth was later introduced by the Europeans, cotton blouses and skirts became more popular.